iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Iffy_Changelog_Documentation.md

 PICTURE OF RULE ADDED
 ```

-As its choice actions, it calls the Expression rule rather than the Subterm rule since it is designed to take an expression as its right operand as well.
+As its choice actions, it calls the Subterm rule to maintain precedence.
+If the Expression rule is used instead, lower binding operators can be binded before the index operator.

 We emit the `sIndex` semantic token after consuming the expression to make sure parser output is in postfix notation.